Republic Day: 18 December in Niger

 18 December 1958 is commemorated in the Republic of Niger as Republic Day, the national holiday.
 Although not the date of formal, complete independence from France, 18 December marks the founding of the Republic and creation of the Presidency of the Republic of Niger, following the constitutional changes of the French Fifth Republic, and the elections of 4 December 1958 held across The French Colonial possessions.
 Nigeriens consider this date to be the founding of their nation.
 Between 18 December 1958 and 5 August 1964, Niger remained a semi-autonomous Republic within the French Community.

 The 16th is celebrated in Niger with official festivals and appearances of political leaders, as well as public parties and festivities.
-The 50th anniversary celebrations were held in 2006, centered not in the capitol, but in the regional center of Tillabéry, and surrounded by sports, musical and arts competitions, the opening of new buildings, a National Youth Festival, and other public festivities.
+The 50th-anniversary celebrations were held in 2006, centered not in the capital, but in the regional center of Tillabéry, and surrounded by sports, musical and arts competitions, the opening of new buildings, a National Youth Festival, and other public festivities.